Beyond Belief: Islamic Excursions Among the Converted Peoples: Reception

 Beyond Belief has been criticized notably by Eqbal Ahmad, who regarded its view of Islam as erroneous.
 Ahmed Rashid, a personal friend of Eqbal's, appears in the book as the character "Shabaz".

-Reviewing it in The Sunday Times Patrick French wrote that "The human encounters are described minutely, superbly, picking up inconsistencies in people’s tales, catching the uncertainties and the nuances...".
-Later, in his authorised biography of Naipul he adds that "Most of the converts in question changed faith somewhere between the seventh and eleventh century, yet Naipaul’s sense of the past is so intense, so profound, that he sees them as rejectors of their indigenous belief, engaged in “a dreadful mangling of history”, and suffering from resultant “neurosis”.
+Reviewing it in The Sunday Times Patrick French wrote that "The human encounters are described minutely, superbly, picking up inconsistencies in people’s tales, catching the uncertainties and the nuances."
+Later, in his authorised biography of Naipaul, he wrote that "Most of the converts in question changed faith somewhere between the seventh and eleventh century, yet Naipaul’s sense of the past is so intense, so profound, that he sees them as rejectors of their indigenous belief, engaged in 'a dreadful mangling of history', and suffering from resultant 'neurosis'.
 Conversion to Islam and the ensuing emphasis on foreign holy places is for him 'the most uncompromising kind of imperialism'.
-He does not consider the possibility that Islam might, over the centuries, have become an indigenous religion, while his claim that, “Everyone not an Arab who is a Muslim is a convert” might just as well be made about Christianity."
+He does not consider the possibility that Islam might, over the centuries, have become an indigenous religion, while his claim that, 'Everyone not an Arab who is a Muslim is a convert' might just as well be made about Christianity."